Business and Facebook Posts

 By doing this, you are providing your audience with a clear call-to-action that can result in increased website traffic.

-Fill-in-the-blank questions are fantastic for getting engagement.
+Fill-in-the-blank questions are fantastic for getting engagement, and if you can come up with a good fill in the blank idea, it shouldn’t be too hard to get a few responses.
 A blank space is always just asking to be filled in.

 The great thing about a fill-in-the-blank question is that they take so little effort to create and equally as little effort to answer.